PIG 4 - Setup for tutorial notebooks and data¶

 accounting for the version downloaded.
 The management of updating the

 The URLs of the input files used by the notebooks should be noted in the

-for the list of notebooks to download as tutorials.
-For the different stable releases,
+the list of notebooks to download as tutorials.
+For the different stable

-the list of tutorials to download, their locations and datasets used are declared in
+releases, the list of tutorials to download, their locations and datasets used

 One alternative would be to keep the notebooks in